 Pace LeadersPace leaders help racers achieve their time goals and are an integral part of the Asheville Marathon & Half!

-We realize that completing a Full Marathon or Half Marathon is a huge life-event, let alone both in our Backyard to Vineyard Challenge.
+We realize that completing a Full Marathon or Half Marathon is a huge life-event!
 In anticipation, many allow themselves to get caught up in the moment, firing out at the gun with reckless abandon, only to quickly fizzle out: undermining their training, their strategy, and their big day as a whole.

 With that in mind, we want to do all we can to help make those 26 miles and the .2 that follow as positive as possible, as well as the 13 miles and the .1 that follows for the half marathoners.